AkaiiKitsune/aimeio-cardreader/readme.md

 ;Everything below this line is optional.

-;readerOptional=1  ;Make reader optional, so that you can still use the keyboard ;readerName=""     ;Force using a reader by setting it's name (in case multiple readers are detected) ;aimePath=""       ;Manually specify an aime.txt file ;felicaPath=""     ;Manually specify a felica.txt file ;debug=0           ;Display function calls
+;readerOptional=1           ;Make reader optional, so that you can still use the keyboard ;readerName="ACS ACR122 0"  ;Manually select which reader to use ;disableBuzzer=0            ;Disable the buzzer ;aimePath=""                ;Manually specify an aime.txt file ;felicaPath=""              ;Manually specify a felica.txt file ;debug=0                    ;Display function calls
 ```

 ## Scanning cards